bugsalexander/poo-nu/backend/README.md

 To see the status of the server, run `npm run status`, and to stop it, run `npm run stop`.

 By default, the Apollo server listens on port 4000.
+To configure it to the default port, 80, use the following command: `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000`.
+After running, you should be able to visit the public IP address of your machine, and the GraphQL playground should appear.